felipemaiapolo/tinyBenchmarks/README.md

       'gpirt': 0.5385791650181335}}

 **Disclaimer**
 For the Open LLM Leaderboard datasets, we could not match the leaderboard numbers exactly using [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) even when seeing the whole set of items and using the version specified by the leaderboard maintainers.
-Moreover, for convenience, we advise users (see datasets cards on our [HuggingFace community](https://huggingface.co/tinyBenchmarks)) to use a more modern version of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness), which can create divergences with the numbers presented in the leaderboard.
+For convenience, we advise users (see datasets cards on our [HuggingFace community](https://huggingface.co/tinyBenchmarks)) to use a more modern version of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness), which can create divergences with the numbers presented in the leaderboard.
 We expect *tinyBenchmarks* to still work well in that case, but use our tools at your own risk.

 <a name="3"></a>